Lazerbeak12345/sway-inv/README.md

 ## Roadmap

-1. Publish on Minetest Forumn with intent of opening more feedback channels.
-2. Full code coverage
+1. Full code coverage
+  1. Add luacheck workflow.
+  2. Add busted workflow.
+  3. Start tracking versions in `0.*.*`
-3. Finalize documentation
+2. Finalize documentation
+  1. Readme and tutorial must be up-to-date and fully tested
+  2. At this point version 1 is ready.
-4. Make a modpack that reaches feature parity with I3 (on MTG only)
+3. Make a modpack that reaches feature parity with I3 (on MTG only)
     - Should be noted that I've already started this, but much of that is throwaway code.
 I want to see the community's reaction and feedback before I start porting things forrealzies

 ## Acknowledgements